spark-jobserver/spark-jobserver/README.md

 For release notes, look in the `notes/` directory.
 They should also be up on [notes.implicit.ly](http://notes.implicit.ly/search/spark-jobserver).

+If you need non-released jars, please visit [Jitpack](https://jitpack.io) - they provide non-release jar builds for any Git repo.  :)

 ## Getting Started with Spark Job Server

 The easiest way to get started is to try the [Docker container](doc/docker.md) which prepackages a Spark distribution with the job server and lets you start and deploy it.